 This is not a demonstration for the inexperienced teacher.
 The production of the hydrogen is the most dangerous part.
 Hydrogen is a very flammable and potentially explosive gas but can be safely handled with proper safety procedures.
-Never generate hydrogen in a closed system-always make sure there are no plugs or blockages in the system.
+Never generate hydrogen in a closed system, always make sure there are no plugs or blockages in the system.
 Remove all sources of sparks, flames, and heat from the area where hydrogen gas is produced or used.

 Sodium hydroxide is a very corrosive to all body tissues, especially eyes.
-Wear chemical splash goggles, chemical-resistant gloves, and a chemical-resistant apron.
+Wear chemical splash goggles, chemical-resistant gloves, and chemical-resistant aprons.
 The reaction between sodium hydroxide and aluminum starts slowly and then proceeds rapidly with the production of excessive heat.
 If the reaction is allowed to proceed too vigorously, it will produce both steam and hydrogen gas and may even boil up out of the reaction flask.
 Slow the reaction by immersing the reaction flask into an ice water bath.
 Keeping the reaction cool and producing a slow, steady stream of hydrogen is both safer and produces a drier gas.
 Do not scale this procedure up.

-Make sure there is ample room above the demonstration area for the flying can and remove all flammable/combustible materials from the area prior to lighting the rocket.
-The presenter and all audience participants must wear safety glasses or goggles.
+Make sure there is ample room above the demonstration area for the flying can, all observers are wearing eye protection and all flammable/combustible materials are removed from the area prior to lighting the rocket.